What is Experiential Therapy?

 At Sea Change Recovery, our clients participate in activities during experiential therapy sessions, which they can hopefully continue to implement in their daily lives upon completing our treatment program.
 The following are some of the therapies offered:

-Adventure Therapy gradually introduces men to the sea.
+Adventure Therapy gradually introduces our clients to the sea.
 Through careful instruction and patient leadership, our Adventure Therapy Facilitator, Benjamin Bradley, teaches men how to safely and comfortably enjoy the ocean and the basics of surfing.
-While learning to surf can be tremendous fun, the primary focus of this work is coming to experience the profound peace of surrendering oneself to the overwhelming power of the sea, to understand our place in a greater natural ecosystem, and to become less focused on one's self and more connected to nature and others.
-The program also encourages men to help one another learn, a process that helps people redevelop trust, rekindle self-worth and form true friendship.
+While learning to surf can be tremendous fun, the primary focus of this work is coming to experience the profound peace of surrendering oneself to the overwhelming power of the sea, to understand our place in a greater natural ecosystem, and to become less focused on one’s self and more connected to nature and others.

 Sea Change offers jiu-jitsu experiential groups twice a week, helping people find their way forward by focusing on the present moment and getting into action.
 Jiu-jitsu can be a powerful way to channel addictive tendencies into a positive way of living.